Anastasia-Labs/payment-subscription-offchain/docs/subscription-maestro-api.typ

 == Withdraw Fees

 \
-Allows the merchant to withdraw the accumulated subscription fees.
-Uses the Payment Validator’s _MerchantWithdraw_ redeemer and enforces linear vesting rules as specified.
+This merchant operation permits withdrawal of accumulated subscription fees from the Payment Contract.
+It verifies that the request complies with the vesting rules defined in the contract and uses the Payment NFT along with the Service NFT to authorize and execute the withdrawal.

 \
 *Endpoint:*